PetersWalker/SegmentSPA/README.md

 # SegmentSPA
 Demonstrates a Segment Implementation in a React Single Page App

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the segment-spa directory, you can run:
+In the root directory, you can run:

 ### `yarn start`